-We ran a simple, popular benchmark called Unix-Bench (version 5.1.3) to compare the performance of the two boards.
+We ran a simple, popular benchmark called Unix-Bench, SysBench and N-Bench to compare the performance of the two boards.
 Tests were done using several manufacturer-provided images based on a clean install, and the “apt-get update && apt-get upgrade” commands were first run to ensure that both boards was up-to-date.

-The RPi was clocked at 800Mhz using a Sandisk UHS-1 8GB SDCard running the Debian Wheezy OS.
+The RPi2 was clocked at 900Mhz using a Sandisk UHS-1 8GB SDCard running the Raspbian OS.
 The C1 was clocked at 1.5Ghz using an 16GB eMMC with Ubuntu 14.04 OS.
 Both units were powered by a 5V/2A power supply and connected to the 1920x1080 HDMI output.
-Note that in order to utilize all four cores in the C1, the “./run –c 4” command was used.

 Storage I/O comparison

 To obtain the results in the storage I/O comparison graph, type the following lines at a command prompt.
 The first command tests the write speed, and the second command tests the read speed:

 If you use the eMMC storage, you can get about two to three times faster storage I/O read performance.
 However, an affordable microSD UHS-1 card can still achieve reasonably fast speeds thanks to the advanced SD 3.01 host controller in the S805 processor.
 The MicroSD card read performance on C1 is still about 1.7 times faster then RPi if you use the UHS-1 memory card.